StatStud/techblog/content/posts/bayesian-statistics-the-fun-way.md

 A chi-square test would work well if you were only observing the outcome of the dice.
 But, from the example provided in the book, we also know that there's a 1 in 3 chance we will get a loaded dice.

 The difference lies in how much perspective we have.

+Bayes' theorem provides a framework for **incorporating prior knowledge** and adjusting probabilities based on new data.

+The chi-square test **does not involve prior beliefs** or probabilities.
+Instead, it compares observed frequencies to expected frequencies under the null hypothesis of no association or no difference between groups.
+It provides a measure of how well the observed data fit the expected distribution, allowing you to determine if the deviation is statistically significant.

+## Chapter 17: Bayesian Reasoning in the Twilight Zone

+The purpose of this chapter is to quantify *how much data* it should take to convince someone of a hypothesis.